HoangLa95/qualitedevs2/PSs/ps1.md

 ## Ignoring files

 :::{important} Why should we ignore some files?
-During development, certain files must be systematically **ignored** in backups (for example, files generated during compilation) because they unnecessarily clutter the repository.
+During development, certain files must be systematically **ignored** (for example, files generated during compilation) because they unnecessarily clutter the repository.

 For instance, a complex game engine like Unity might require up to 1 GB of files to run certain modules, sometimes unused by your game.
 If these files are not ignored, you could be forced to push or pull 1 GB every time you sync your repositories, while the files specific to your game are only a few MB.